-130 Social Sharing Sites That Boost SEO & Drive Traffic
+140 Social Sharing Sites That Boost SEO & Drive Traffic

 A Facebook Group is a closed or open community within Facebook where users can post content ranging from links to events and questions.

-69 More for Good Measure
+69 More For Good Measure

 Here are 69 more social bookmarking sites for you to leverage in your SEO strategy.

-A few of these you’ll be familiar with because they’re already insanely popular, but there’s also plenty of lesser-known sites on the list.
+A few of these you’ll be familiar with because they’re already insanely popular, but there are also plenty of lesser-known sites on the list.

 25. Facebook